 Overview of Services

 The Center for Student Legal Services provides the students of Ohio University with advice and representation for legal issues that occur in Athens County and that are tried in Athens County courts.
 We are staffed by two full-time attorneys who have nearly 50 years of combined experience in civil and criminal law.
-Our criminal defense attorney, Patrick McGee, represents students for misdemeanors, including underage possession and/or consumption of alcohol, possession of marijuana and/or paraphernalia, operating a vehicle under the influence, disorderly conduct, and trespassing.
-Our civil litigation attorney, Kimberlee Francis, represents students in tenant-landlord disputes and other small claims cases.
-Our attorneys also offer advice and assistance in many other areas of student concern, including filing petitions to seal criminal records (expungements), what to look for when seeking off-campus housing, tenant/landlord rights and responsibilities, co-tenant or sub-lease agreement guidance, lease agreement and non-housing contract reviews, and consumer complaints.
+Our criminal defense attorney, Patrick McGee, advises and represents students for misdemeanors, including underage possession and/or consumption of alcohol, possession of marijuana and/or paraphernalia, operating a vehicle under the influence, disorderly conduct, and trespassing.
+Our civil litigation attorney, Kimberlee Francis, represents students in tenant-landlord disputes and other small claims cases and also offers advice and assistance in many other areas of student concern including, but not limited to, contract reviews, consumer complaints, credit reports and concerns, auto purchasing regulations, insurance billing and claims, family law matters, what to look for when seeking off-campus housing, tenant/landlord rights and responsibilities, and co-tenant or sub-lease agreements.
+Our attorneys also offer advice and assistance filing petitions to seal criminal records (expungements).
 Additionally, we offer notary services.

 Limitations of Services